 1. You get what you pay for

 Always.
-A $100 gun will shoot like a $10 gun.
-If it doesn’t blow up in your hand.
-Forget the perfect bargain; be prepared to pay a fair price for a decent firearm.
-If it’s a high-dollar gun for rock bottom price, then something ain’t right about the deal.
-It’s broke, stolen, fake, used in a crime, something.
+A $100 gun will shoot like a $100 gun.
+Forget the perfect bargain.
+Be prepared to pay a fair price for a decent firearm.
+If it’s a high-dollar gun for a rock bottom price, then something ain’t right about the deal.
+It’s broke, stolen, fake, been used in a crime…something.

 A corollary: know the fair price for the gun in question.
-It’s a pretty simple formula: take the new price and deduct whatever premium you attach to “new.”
-On a brand new rifle from a gun dealer that costs $500, I’m prepared to pay a $50 premium over used for box fresh.
-In other words, I won’t pay a penny more than $450 for a pre-owned version of the same gun.
-Your premium may vary.
+Within reason.
+It’s a pretty simple formula.
+Take the new price and deduct whatever premium you attach to “new.”
+On a brand new rifle from a gun dealer that costs $750, I’m prepared to pay a $100 premium over used for box fresh.
+In other words, I won’t pay a penny more than $650 for a pre-owned version of the same gun.
+Your premium and standards may vary.

 3. Be prepared to walk away

 Really.
-You’ll rarely come up on those mythical once-in-a-lifetime opportunities.
-More often, there’ll be something that tickles your paranoid gland and you should listen to it.
+You’ll rarely come upon those mythical once-in-a-lifetime opportunities.
+When something tickles your paranoid gland about a potential deal, you should listen to it.
 Something just ain’t right with the story behind the piece.

-First things first: always exhibit safe gun handling technique.
-Verify the gun is unloaded, maintain muzzle discipline, and no finger on trigger.
-Ask for permission if you want to break it down or dryfire it.
+First things first: always exhibit safe gun handling.
+Verify that the gun is unloaded, maintain muzzle discipline, and no finger on trigger.
+Ask for permission if you want to take it down or dry fire it.
 Make sure the seller is also demonstrating safe gun handling.
 If not, be polite and walk away.

 - What’s the overall appearance?
 Scratched and dented, finish faded, or like new?
-Avoid anything that looks abused, but don’t be scared of purely cosmetic issues (unless that’s why you’re buying it in the first place).
-If you can’t tell the difference, then stick with newish looking no visible damage only.
+Avoid anything that looks abused, but don’t be scared off by purely cosmetic issues.
+If you can’t tell the difference, then stick with newish-looking no visible damage only.

-- Any modifications?
-This can anything from scope, laser, grips, light, mag carriers, to trigger jobs and custom barrels.
-I tend to shy away from modified pieces (scopes excepted).
-I also tend to run away from trigger jobs.
+- Has the gun been modified?
+This can anything from a scope, laser, replacement grips, light, mag carriers, to trigger jobs and aftermarket barrels.
+I tend to shy away from modified pieces.
+I also tend to run from trigger jobs.
 If I want a custom trigger, I’ll buy a stock piece and take it to a gunsmith myself.
 If you like it pimped out, fine, but don’t pay a premium for it.
-Sometimes the add-ons disguise the fact that the gun’s a dog to begin with.
-On high dollar custom jobs, there should be adequate documentation of work done and by whom.
+Sometimes the add-ons disguise the fact that the gun’s a lemon to begin with.
+On high dollar custom jobs, there should be adequate documentation of the work done and by whom.

 - Look at the screws carefully.
-The sure sign an amateur has been tinkering with the insides is if the screw heads are jiggered up.
-That’s where you use a wrong sized screwdriver and the head slips out of the slot on the screw.
-What’s left is some knarled up metal on the screw head.
-Avoid this.
+A sure sign an amateur has been tinkering with the insides is if the screw heads are marred.
+Someone used the wrong sized screwdriver and the blade slipped out of the slot on the screw.
+What’s left is some gnarled metal on the screw head.
+Beware.

 - Get yourself a bore light and carry it.
 A simple pen light can do in a pinch.
 Again, verify that the gun is unloaded, then take a gander at the inside of the barrel.
-In general your won’t be able to tell much beyond clean or dirty, but you can at least avoid glaring problems like bulged barrels or rust.
+In general you won’t be able to tell much beyond it being clean or dirty, but you can at least avoid glaring problems like bulged barrels or rust.
 A little dirt isn’t a problem, a lot can be a concern.
 Look at the barrel’s crown.
 If it’d dinged or damaged, you’ll probably have accuracy problems.

-Most modern firearms from big-name companies are solid, well-built pieces.
+Most modern firearms from well-known gun makers are solid, well-built pieces.
 There would have to be blatant abuse to actually screw one up.
 If all the above looks good upon examination, you’ll most likely have a good gun.
-Not guaranteed, but most likely.
+That’s not guaranteed, but it’s likely.

 In general, I recommend buying from gun shops, especially if you’re new.
-Most gun shops will deal new and used, and are willing to work trades if the gun in question doesn’t work out for you.
+Most gun shops will deal in both new and used guns and are willing to work trades if the gun in question doesn’t work out for you.
 Also, they are most likely not going to sell a broken or unsafe gun, assuming it’s a reputable shop.

-While gunbroker.com is a relatively safe marketplace, there’s nothing like inspecting a weapon in person [see: above].
-Buying a gun from a bricks and mortar dealer using the service adds another level of security, but WYSIWYG always works better in person.
+While Gunbroker, Armslist, Guns.com and others are generally safe marketplaces, there’s nothing like inspecting a weapon in person [see: above].
+Buying a gun from a brick and mortar dealer using an online service adds another level of security, but WYSIWYG always works better in person.

-Pawn shops are a bigger risk.
+Pawn shops can be a bigger risk.
 I actually enjoy browsing pawn shops, in the same way other people enjoy going to garage sales or antique stores.
-But they can be the worst at dealing out a fair price, and often have the most shoddy guns on display.
+But they can be worse at dealing out a fair price, and often have the most shoddy guns on display.

 All of the above is nothing more than basic common sense.
-Don’t be afraid of used guns, but maintain a clear head while shopping.
+Don’t be afraid of used guns, just maintain a clear head while shopping.
 Depending on where you go, you’ll get to see and experience all sorts of nonsense.
-I’ve heard blatantly wrong information and occasionally dangerous advice.
+I’ve heard blatantly wrong information peddled and occasionally dangerous advice.
 I’ve seen absolute junk marketed as new-in-the-box.
-I’ve also bought good pieces at good prices.
-So can you.
-Good Luck!